oguzhanozkaya/GameMenuSystem/README.md

 ```bash
 node gamemenu.js
 ```
-You should see the message: `Game Menu Server running on http://localhost:3000`
+Message if everything is true: `Game Menu Server running on http://localhost:3000`

 ### 2. Open in Browser
 Navigate to [http://localhost:3000](http://localhost:3000).